Academic term: Barbados

 The long school holiday period is 9 to 10 weeks from the end of June until the first week of September.

 Brazil

 In Brazil, due to the Law of Directives and Bases of Brazilian Education, the academic year must have 200 days, both at schools and at universities.
 The school year usually begins during the first week of February.
 There is a 2-week/4-week long winter break in July.
 The Brazilian school year ends the first week of December, summer in Brazil.

-Most schools use the 4 term system, called "unidades" or "bimestres" (unities, bi-monthly).
+Most schools use the 4 term system, called "unidades" or "bimestres" (units, bimesters), although there is a minority of schools that utilize a 3 term system instead, composed of trimesters (trimestres).

 In Brazilian universities academic terms are defined as periods or semesters (período, semestre).
 There are two semesters: February to June and August to December.
 The majority of academic degrees courses are 8 semesters (four years) long or 10 semesters (five years) long.

 Bangladesh

 In Bangladesh, the kindergarten, elementary and schools follow the semester system.
 Most of the universities follow the semester system although for some particular subjects such as Law they follow a yearly system.
 Business schools of all public and private universities follow a semester or trimester system.

 Some of the universities using a two-semester system (using "Term 1" and "Term 2" designations) include: Bangladesh University of Engineering and Technology, Khulna University of Engineering and Technology, Chittagong University of Engineering and Technology, Rajshahi University of Engineering and Technology, Shahjalal University of Science and Technology, Ahsanullah University of Science and Technology, Bangladesh Agricultural University, Khulna University, Jagannath University, Jessore University of Science and Technology, International Islamic University Chittagong and Sylhet Agricultural University.

 Some of the universities following a trimester system (using "Spring", "Summer" and "Fall" designations) include: Northern University Bangladesh, American International University - Bangladesh, BRAC University, Daffodil International University, East West University, Fareast International University, North South University, Presidency University, Prime University, Stamford University, Military Institute of Science and Technology, University of Information Technology and Sciences, University of Development Alternative (UODA), Bangladesh University of Business and Technology and United International University.